Team3128/team3128.github.io/outreach/camp.md

 This summer, camp will be held weekly from July 13, 2020 to July 31, 2020 for rising 1st to 8th graders.

-For information on registration, our programs, and more, visit our [camp website](http://team3128.org/camp/).
+For information on registration, our programs, and more, visit our <a href="http://team3128.org/camp" target="_blank">camp website</a>.